-[00:44:57] Caroline Winterer: Okay.
-That's a big question that could have its own National Constitution Center seminar.
-So I will just point to one thing that comes to mind, which is that in the 1960s at the height of the Cold War, Americans began to ask themselves how they can educate Americans to combat totalitarianism, how do we educate students for a free society as they put it.
-And I'm not sure character education has entirely fallen out, but the new emphasis on creativity as a key feature of American education, I think was very new after World War II and it was absolutely tied up with the fear that if we didn't make American children creative, then they would become altermatons, the way they imagined Soviet children must be, that they were being educated for totalitarianism while Americans were being educated for Freedom.
-There's a wonderful book about this by Jamie Cohen-Cole, that's called The Creative American, so I don't know if that's something that can go in the chat.
-But it's a wonderful look at why that is.
+[00:44:14] Caroline Winterer: Okay.
+That's a big question that could have its own National Constitution Center seminar, so I will just point to one thing that comes to mind, which is that in the 1960s, at the height of the Cold War, Americans began to ask themselves how they can educate Americans to combat totalitarianism.
+How do we educate students for a free society, as they put it?

+[00:44:46] Caroline Winterer: I'm not sure character education has entirely fallen out, but the new emphasis on creativity as a key feature of American education, I think, was very new after World War II, and it was absolutely tied up with the fear that if we didn't make American children creative, then they would become automatons the way they imagined Soviet children must be, that they were being educated for totalitarianism while Americans were being educated for freedom.

+[00:45:22] Caroline Winterer: There's a wonderful book about this by Jamie Cohen Cole that's called The Creative American.
+So I don't know if that's something that can go in the chat but it's a wonderful look at why that is.

-[00:46:19] Caroline Winterer: It's unclear within creativity where duty fits, because it's not so much the me generation as the generation of cultivating one's own talents and skills, whatever those might be.
-And, the role of duty in all of that is very, very unclear.
-So I think there's a lot of, different reasons why an explicit focus on duty has fallen away but I think the rise of creativity, which I'm not...
-We have people who are in the European educational system with us.
-So clarify me if...
-You know, correct me if I'm wrong, but my own experience in European schools is that there's much more emphasis on memorization, not to the exclusion of creativity, but that it's really in American schools that there's a downgrading of memorization and an upgrading of creativity and again with duty falling away as a critical discourse.
-So those are some of my rather unformed thoughts on the question.
+[00:45:36] Caroline Winterer: It's unclear within creativity where duty fits, because it's not so much the Me Generation as the generation of cultivating one's own talents and skills, whatever those might be, and the role of duty in all of that is very unclear.

+[00:45:58] Caroline Winterer: So I think there's a lot of different reasons why an explicit focus on duty has fallen away but I think the rise of creativity, which we have people who are in the European educational system with us, so correct me if I'm wrong, but my own experience in European schools is that there's much more emphasis on memorization, not to the exclusion of creativity, but that it's really in American schools that there's a downgrading of memorization and an upgrading of creativity and, again, with duty falling away as a critical discourse.

-[00:47:25] Caroline Winterer: But I think that students learn duty in other ways, Jeff.
-I'm teaching a history of ideas class this fall here at Stanford, and we're moving from the Founding Era to 1900.
-And the students are very concerned about the State of the Union.
-They want to be good citizens, they want to learn about duty and they're doing it in their own way whether it's by reading John Adams, or by reading William James in the late 19th century, or Frederick Douglass, it's not as, as top-down as it was in the 18th century curriculum.
+[00:46:36] Caroline Winterer: So, those are some of my rather unformed thoughts on the question.
+But, I think that students learn duty in other ways, Jeff.
+I'm teaching a history of ideas class this fall here at Stanford, and we're moving from the founding era to 1900, and the students are very concerned about the state of the union.
+They want to be good citizens.
+They want to learn about duty, and they're doing it in their own way whether it's by reading John Adams or by reading William James in the late 19th century or Fredrick Douglas, it's not as top down as it was in the 18th century curriculum.

-[00:48:00] Jeffrey Rosen: Well wonderful, thanks so much for that great answer.
-As you say, it's so much to discuss, and then perhaps we will indeed reconvene to talk about that.
+[00:47:16] Jeffrey Rosen: Well, wonderful.
+Thanks so much for that great answer.
+As you say, so much to discuss, and perhaps we will indeed reconvene to talk about that.
 Thanks for the recommendation about the creativity book, and great to hear that your students today are focused on all these different ways of learning about duties.

-Benjamin Straumann, I think this may be our last major intervention, but curious both about your thoughts about why character and duty may have fallen out of the curriculum as it...
-Did it also fall out in Europe in the 60s or not?
+[00:47:33] Jeffrey Rosen: Benjamin Straumann, I think this may be our last major intervention, but curious both about your thoughts about why character and duty may have fallen out of the curriculum.
+Did it also fall out in Europe in the '60s, or not?
 And then what remaining aspects of Cicero would you like to highlight that you think that all of us should keep in mind today?